sweelam/spring-boot-jwt-demo/README.md

 ### Application Testing
-The project has admin setup under main class with user "msweelam", you can use it with password "sweelam123" to tests APIs Some curl command to try
+The project has admin setup under main class with user "msweelam", you can use it with password "sweelam123" to test APIs.

+Some curl command to try
 * Login API
 ````